kompics/kompact/docs/src/introduction/state.md

 ```

 We will use the same types both for the port and actor communication, so `CountMe` and `CurrentCount` are both events and messages.
-Since we want to provide a counter *service*, we'll say that `CountMe` is going to be a *request* on the `CounterPort`, and `CurrentCount` is considered an implementation.
+Since we want to provide a counter *service*, we'll say that `CountMe` is going to be a *request* on the `CounterPort`, and `CurrentCount` is considered an *indication*.
 We could also design things the other way around, but this way it matches better with our "service" metaphor.

 ### State